weecology/retriever/docs/pyretriever.rst

   => Downloading iris

   Downloading bezdekIris.data...
-  100%  0 seconds Copying bezdekIris.data from /home/user_name/.retriever/raw_data/iris
+  100%  0 seconds Copying bezdekIris.data

-This downloads the dataset in your current directory.
+This downloads the dataset in your current working directory.
-You can control where the dataset downloads using ``path`` parameter.
+You can control where the dataset is downloaded using the ``path`` parameter.
-There are in all 4 default parameters.

 .. code-block:: python